isikdogan/deepwatermap/README.md

 # DeepWaterMap
 DeepWaterMap is a deep convolutional neural network trained to segment surface water on multispectral imagery.
+This repository contains the resources for the most recent version of DeepWaterMap (v2.0).

 ![Sample input and output](sample_data/sample_input_output.png)